amirrajan/nodekick/README.md

     sudo service nginx start

-You'll now need to configure nginx.
-You'll need to us a text editor to do this (I use VIM).
+Now to configure nginx.
+You'll need to use a text editor to do this (I use VIM).

     sudo vim /etc/nginx/sites-enabled/default